 In addition to visits to local NGOs, you will have an opportunity to explore the surrounding area and learn about local culture through excursions to museums, a samba house in Lapa, historical downtown Rio, an Umbanda temple, Escadaria Selarón, Christ the Redeemer, Sugar Loaf, Ipanema beach, local markets, and the Maracanã soccer stadium.

 HOUSING & MEALS

 You will stay with carefully selected local homestay families in Rio, which will help enrich your linguistic and cultural experience.
-The host families will provide basic home necessities like breakfast, a bedroom, internet, and kitchen access if needed.
-You will be responsible for your own lunch and dinner.
+The host families will provide two meals a day (breakfast and dinner) and basic home necessities like a bedroom, internet, and kitchen access if needed.
+You will be responsible for your own lunch.